OussemaNehdi/Wellbeing/README.md

 **Key Features:**

 - **Unique gratitude experience:** Document the things you're grateful for, and let the app surprise you with periodic notifications, gently reminding you of the positivity in your life.
-(MAKE SURE NOTIFICATIONS IS ENABLED FROM DRAWER AND SETTINGS)
+(MAKE SURE NOTIFICATIONS ARE ENABLED FROM DRAWER AND SETTINGS)
 - **Empowering Tips:** Access over 100 tips to enhance your mental well-being.
 - **Mood Tracking:** Gain insights into your emotional well-being and manage your mood effectively.
 - **Emergency Call Feature:** In critical situations, easily launch direct calls for emergencies or suicide prevention.